npm-wharf/mcgonagall/README.md

 Works similarly to flat files except instead of a config map name, use the keyword `secret` followed by the name of the secret:

 `name-of-the-mount = "secret::secret-name"`

+> Note: the same convention is used for controlling access modes here as with the flat-files

 ### [storage]